no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

 I know what you're thinking..."But this isn't the solution, this just gives us a big object with all the tallies".
 Well, here is where we'll stop consulting the video and attempt to solve it from here ;).

-*Disclaimer: Turns out this WAS the solution he was going for, but let's keep going and sum their ages with some over-the-top & unnecasary data manipulation*
+*Disclaimer: Turns out this WAS the solution he was going for, but let's keep going and sum their ages with some over-the-top & unnecessary data manipulation*

 Let's get those numbers isolated somehow...